 Join this programme to make a positive footprint in an interconnected and sustainable world.
 As wind power development increases its geographic distribution, project size and complexity, there is an even greater need for professional managers to lead interdisciplinary wind power projects to successful completion.
-The two year Master Programme in Wind Power Project Management provides an opportunity for study specialisation and is designed to prepare students for professional careers in the global wind power industry or for research studies.
-The programme is unique in technology and management as well as both natural and social science.
+This programme prepares you for professional careers in the global wind power industry or for research studies.

 Why this programme?

 Critical thinking and skills in oral and written communication are equal elements of professional competence and important parts of the curriculum.
-These skills are practiced throughout the programme and applied in a thesis course (30 credits) at the second spring term where you will independently conduct research and produce a thesis.
+These skills are practiced throughout the programme and applied in the thesis where you will independently conduct research.

-As a student in the programme, you will meet industry representatives, researchers and an expert teaching staff that contribute to the development of the field.
+During your studies you will meet industry representatives, researchers and expert teaching staff that contribute to the development of the field.
 You will also build a broad network of contacts, enabling you to establish links with potential future employers and for internships in the industry.
-A further strength of this Master's programme is its interdisciplinary and international approach which creates an exciting multicultural study environment.

 The programme leads to a Master of Science (120 credits) with Wind Power Project Management as the main field of study.